awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 The AWS Tools installer updates the `PSModulePath
 <http://msdn.microsoft.com/en-us/library/windows/desktop/dd878326.aspx>`_ to include the location of
-the directory that contains the AWSPowerShell module.
+the directory that contains the AWSPowerShell.NetCore module.

 Because the :code:`PSModulePath` includes the location of the AWS module's directory, the :code:`Get-Module -ListAvailable` cmdlet shows the module.